-- 6 (b) Telecommunicator Qualifications and Training. - 7 (1) Telecommunicators and Supervisors shall be certified in the knowledge, skills, and abilities related 8 to their job function.
-9 (2) Telecommunicators and Supervisors shall have knowledge of the function of all communications 10 equipment and systems in the PSAP. - 11 (3) Telecommunicators and Supervisors shall know the rules and regulations that relate to equipment

-12 use, including those of the Federal Communications Commission that pertain to emergency service

-13 radio use. - 14 (4) Telecommunicators and Supervisors shall be capable of operating and testing the communications 15 equipment they are assigned to operate. - 16 (5) Telecommunicators and Supervisors shall receive training to maintain the skill level appropriate to 17 their positions. - 18 (6) Telecommunicators and Supervisors shall be trained in TDD/TTY procedures, with training 19 provided at a minimum of once per year as part of the Annual Training. - 20 (a) Staffing. - 21 (1) (a) There shall be sufficient Telecommunicators telecommunicators available to effect the prompt 22 receipt and processing of emergency complete the call taking process for 911 calls calls. needed to 23 meet the requirements as specified herein. - 24 (2) After January 1, 2013 a minimum of two (2) Telecommunicators must be available at all times 24 25 hours per day, 7 days per week, 52 weeks per year to immediately receive and process emergency 26 911 calls. - Where communications systems, computer systems, staff, or facilities are used for both emergency and non-emergency functions, the non-emergency use shall not degrade or delay emergency use of those resources, resources for 911 operations. - 30 (A) (c) A PSAP shall handle emergency 911 calls for service and completing the call taking
+1 09 NCAC 06C .
+0208 was published in 09 NCAC 06C .0207 in 29:24 NCR 2766-2783, and is adopted as 09 NCAC 2 06C .0208 with o changes , as follows: 3 4 09 NCAC 06C.
+0208 PUBLIC SAFETY ANSWERING POINT (PSAP) FACILITIES 5 TELECOMMU NICATOR QUALIFICATIONS, TRAINING AND STAFFING 6 (b) Telecommu nicator Qualifications and Training.
+7 (1) Telecommunicators and Supervisors shall be certified in the knowledge, skills, and abilities related 8 to their job function.
+9 (2) Telecommunicators and Supervisors shall have knowledge of the function of all communications 0 equipment and systems in the PSAP.
+1 (3) Telecommunicators and Supervisors shall know the rules and regulations that relate to equipment 12 use, including those of the Federal Communications Commission that pertain to emergency service 13 radio use.
+14 (4) Telecommunicators and Supervisors shall be capable of operating and testing the communications 15 equipment they are assigned to operate.
+16 (5) Telecommunicators and Supervisors shall receive training to maintain the skill level appropriate to 17 their positions.
+18 (6) Telecommunicators and Supervisors shall be trained in TDD/TTY procedures, with training 19 provided at a minimum of once per year as part of the Annual Training.
+20 (a) Staffing.
+21 (1) (a) There shall be sufficient Telecommunicators telecommunicators available to effect the prompt 22 receipt and processing of emergency complete the call taking process for 911 calls calls.
+23 meet the requirements as specified herein.
+24 (2) After January 1, 2013 a minimum of two (2) Telecommunicators must be available at all times 24 25 hours per day, 7 days per week, 52 weeks per year to immediately receive and process emergency 26 911 calls.
+27 (3) (b) Where communications systems, computer systems, staff, or facilities are used for both emergency 28 and non-emergency functions, the non-emergency use shall not degrade or delay emergency use of 29 those resources for 911 operations.
+30 (A) (c) A PSAP shall handle emergency 911 calls for service and completing the call taking 31 process dispatching in preference to shall have priority above nonemergency activities.
+32 (B) (d) The PSAP and emergency response agencies shall develop written standard operating 33 procedures that identify when a dedicated Telecommunicator is required to be assigned to 34 an emergency incident.
+The PSAP shall provide standard operating procedures to its 35 telecommunicators.
+36 (4) (e) Telecommunicators shall not be assigned any duties prohibiting them from immediately receiving 37 and processing emergency 911 calls for service and completing the call taking process in accordance

-31

-process

-dispatching in preference to shall have priority above nonemergency activities.

-- 32

-(B)(d) The PSAP and emergency response agencies shall develop written standard operating

-33 procedures that identify when a dedicated Telecommunicator is required to be assigned to

-34 an emergency incident.

-35 telecommunicators. - 36 (4) (e) Telecommunicators shall not be assigned any duties prohibiting them from immediately receiving 37 and processing emergency 911 calls for service and completing the call taking process in accordance